23andMe/yhaplo/README.md

 --------------------------------------------------------------------------------
 ## Output

-All output file formats are described in detail in `yHaplo.manual.pdf`.
+All output file formats are described in detail in `yHaplo.manual.<DATE>.pdf`.

 The two primary output files are: